ubsuny/23-Homework3G3/documentation.md

 ## <ins>Computational Work</ins>
 - We used the lambda function along with map and list concepts to calculate the spring constants from the given data of masses and elongation.
-- We plotted the graph using Matplotlib and drew a best-fit line using polyfit from the numpy library.
+- We plotted the graph using Matplotlib and drew a best-fit line using polyfit from the NumPy library.
 - We separated our algorithm and created a file named - python spring_const_graph.py
 - Also, we made main.py using our own modules (spring_const_graph.py) and ran the file using our experimental data into it.

 ### (i) lambda function, list, and map
 We use lambda function mass (m) and elongation (x) as inputs to determine the spring constant (k).
-Also, we used list and map to obtain all the values of spring constants for respective masses.
+Also, we used a list and map to obtain all the values of spring constants for respective masses.

 ### (ii) New module created
 We created a new module named sping_const_graph.py that contains two functions - calculate_spring_constants() and plot_mass_vs_extension_with_trendline().